 Mr. Cummings, a superior teacher, kept a young ladies' school, and Mr. Hilliard lived in Cambridge, having the care of a book-store and a printing-office belonging to the same establishment; in consequence of this, the whole management of the Boston business very early devolved mainly on me.
 The Boston business growing rapidly, I advertised for a clerk, and engaged Charles C. Little; subsequently I brought in Mr. Wilkins, and then Mr. Gray, as nominal partners, each in charge of special departments.
-My management of the business was struggling for existence; when I left it, it was yielding some twenty-five thousand dollars a year profit.1
+My management of the business was very successful.
+When I went into the firm, the business was struggling for existence; when I left it, it was yielding some twenty-five thousand dollars a year profit.1